ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we provide the ViMMRC 2.0 - a new and enhanced version dataset for multiple-choice reading comprehension of Vietnamese text.
 The dataset was manually collected from the Vietnamese Student Textbook and is standardized by humans.
 This dataset contains 699 reading passages with 5,273 questions for students from $1^{st}$ to $12^{th}$ grades.
-In this new version, the difficulty of reading passages and question have been increased.
+In this new version, the difficulty of reading passages and questions has been increased.
 The reading passage contains two forms, including prose and poems, and the questions have various types that challenge the reading comprehension model in seeking the correct answers.
 The dataset is used to train and evaluate the ability of computers to read and comprehension of human texts.
 In comparison with ViMRRC 1.0, the new dataset shows a significant improvement in the results of reading comprehension models.
+Overall, this dataset supports the construction and evaluation of intelligent systems in understanding human language, which helps boost the research in artificial intelligence and cognitive intelligence.

 Besides the ViMMRC 2.0 dataset, we also propose a multi-stage approach that integrates the multi-step attention network (MAN) with the natural language inference (NLI) task on the ViNLI dataset \cite{huynh-etal-2022-vinli} to improve the performance of BERTology models for reading comprehension.
 From the empirical results, the viBERT model with MAN and NLI obtains the best results on both ViMMRC 2.0 and the previous version \cite{9247161}.
 However, although the BERTology model and the MAN with NLI have the best performance on the current ViMMRC 2.0 dataset, the accuracy of the reading comprehension models is still in the medium range.
 We hope our new dataset will motivate the next research to improve the ability of computers to understand Vietnamese texts.